The Calcutta Memento Cup by Dass & Dutt Calcutta, India circa 1870

 The Calcutta Memento Cup was a fixture organised by and perhaps for the regiment.

-The cup is fine condition being without dents or splits.
+The cup is in fine condition being without dents or splits.
 The chasing does show wear from polishing however in keeping with all such regimental silver which was habitually kept well cleaned.
 Overall, it an unusually large example of colonial Indian silver.
 The foot rim is stamped with 'Calcutta / Bhowanipore / Calcutta / Dass & Dutt.'